bberberov/userexec/README.md

 ## Usage

 These scripts and tools assume that the `which` command is always available!
 The availability of other commands it tested with it.
+Simple script which use `sed` will generate normal "not found" errors.

 ## Goals